Skip to Main Content

 Library History

 The Minnesota State Law Library is the oldest continuing library in the state of Minnesota and also one of the state's oldest institutions.
 The Library and the Territory of Minnesota were created by the same act of Congress on March 3, 1849.
 Section 17 of the act provided a $5,000 appropriation to establish a library that would be located at the seat of government.
 The Library was set up in the summer of 1849 in a small candlelit room on the second floor of St. Paul's "Central House," a tavern that also functioned as the home of the new territorial government.
 Since it's establishment the library has collected many volumes important to the history of Minnesota, which have become brittle and vulnerable to damage.
 In some instances, the library has chosen to preserve these titles through digitization.
-You can find these documents in the Minnesota Reflections Collection.
+You can find some of these documents in the Minnesota Digital Library Collection and the Minnesota Digital Law Library Collection.

 Library in the News